DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-11-18-core-website-v5.md

 ### User needs identified during beta round 1 research

-#### Home / sub-level navigation pages
+#### Homepage and sub-level navigation pages
 - The career stage titles were not always understood or recognised
 - A stage between newly qualified and experienced social worker is missing: the ‘social worker’
 - Career stage groupings were seen as distinctly different (team managers and heads of service)
 - 'Practice leader' and 'middle manager' were not recognised
-- The sub-level navigation pages suffered similar issues:
+- On sub-level navigation pages, some users felt
-  - Some found the titles and descriptions contradicting
+  - the titles and descriptions were contradictory
-  - Some felt they sit between two programmes
+  - they sit between 2 programmes

-#### Content pages
+#### Programme pages
-- Users were unable to decide whether the development programme was a fit with their current commitments
+- Users could not decide if the programme fitted with their current commitments
 - The 'What you’ll get' section was not convincing enough to guarantee sign-up

-See the <a href="https://docs.google.com/presentation/d/1DTwWYCDogFHeTuYVMmxEsMPkJcTsq7GZUMouz_VO-4A/edit?usp=sharing" target="_blank">Beta Round 1 UR Findings report (opens in new tab)</a> for more detail.
+See the <a href="https://docs.google.com/presentation/d/1DTwWYCDogFHeTuYVMmxEsMPkJcTsq7GZUMouz_VO-4A/edit?usp=sharing" target="_blank">beta round 1 user research findings report (opens in new tab)</a> for more detail.

 ### Business needs identified following feedback and show and tell sessions
-- Individual development strands (Pathway 1, 2, 3 and 4 and Upon aspiring directors and new directors) should not be presented as separate programmes
+- Individual development strands (Pathway 1, 2, 3 and 4 and Upon: aspiring directors and Upon: new directors) should not be presented as separate programmes
 - Provide a route for users to see all development programmes and their strands
 - Support the user journey of users looking for development programmes by title

 ## Design thinking

-### Providing two alternate user journeys to reach the development programmes
+### Providing alternate user journeys to reach the development programmes

 #### The career stage journey
-This is still the primary way for users to find the career programmes.
+This is still the primary way for users to find programmes.

 Users have told us throughout research that they like to identify the relevant development programme in this way.

 This route also supports the post minimum viable product offerings the business have identified, including guides and roles by career stage.

 #### View all programmes